Sisaundra Lewis: Singing career

 Born as one of eight children, Lewis grew up in Lake Hamilton, Florida singing in her father's church.

 She had a singing career in the 2000s.
 She was invited by Peabo Bryson to join his international tour as a backing vocalist and new duet partner.
-She was backing vocalist, vocal director and choreographer with Céline Dion and shared the stage with renowned artists, including Michael Bolton, George Duke, Sheila E., Gloria Estefan, Enrique Iglesias, Patti LaBelle and Najee.
+She was backing vocalist, vocal director and choreographer with Céline Dion.

 On September 10, 2005 she scored her first number-one U.S. Billboard Hot Dance Club Play chart with her debut single "Shout" followed by a same titled album in 2006 on Global Records label, in both credited under the mononym Sisaundra.

 Sisaundra is of African American, Gullah, Nigerian descent also.

 Songwriting and production career

 She co-wrote "Emotional" in Najee's album My Point of View.
 The album reached number-one on Billboard Contemporary Jazz Chart.

 Her producer/writer credits include work with Gordon Chambers, Sean "Puff Daddy" Combs, Emilio Estefan, David Foster, Phil Galdston, Marvin Hamlisch, Tony Hemmings, Loris Holland, Tony Moran, Rohan Reid, Jim Steinman, Sting, Ric Wake and Sir Andrew Lloyd Webber.

-She has done many productions and voiceover/jingle work in TV commercials for a wide variety of products including Folgers Coffee, Sprite, Slimfast, Doublemint Gum, Sears, Arby's, Ziploc Bags, Coppertone and Dr. Pepper.
 She performed with Cirque du Soleil's show La Nouba in 2003 and from 2007-2014.
 She is also featured on the La Nouba DVD, filmed live in 2003.

-In 2009, she was narrator in the documentary Sustaining Life written and directed by Robert Hess documenting ways to end extreme poverty in the world.
+In 2009, she was narrator in the documentary Sustaining Life written and directed by Robert Hess.
 The film was nominated for a 2009 Academy Award - in the Student Documentary category.